pyOpenSci/handbook/organization/external-communications.md

 * Fosstodon

 In addition to pyOpenSci promotions, we monitor social media for any personal posts authors have created to promote their post, boost accordingly.

+## Newsletters

+We publish two newsletters:
+* A weekly newsletter on LinkedIn, published on Thursdays
+* A monthly newsletter published on LinkedIn and sent to all Mailchimp subscribers

+The weekly LinkedIn newsletter has three main categories:
+* The monthly round-up edition, sharing and celebrating pyOpenSci and community wins over the past month
+* A monthly "Community News" edition, which shares conversations, discussions, and decisions that have taken place in Slack as well as on Discourse and GitHub, that are relevant to the broader community
+* Re-posts of interesting pyOpenSci blog posts

+When a newsletter post is a re-post from the pyOpenSci blog, it's important to include text and a link back to the original blog post, indicating where the post was originally published.
+This prevents link cannibalisation, where different links with the same content compete for keyword rankings.
+We want all keyword rankings to be directed back to the pyOpenSci website wherever possible.

+## YouTube

+The [pyOpenSci YouTube channel](https://youtube.com/@pyopensci) is still under development, and currently only has one published video.
+While we are still in the process of developing a YouTube strategy, the best practices for YouTube videos include the following:
+* Provide accurate captions
+* Create an eye-catching thumbnail for each video, using a similar design aesthetic for videos that occur in a series
+* Use timestamps in the video description
+* Promote the video on socials within the first 20 minutes of the video launching
+* Use no more than two hashtags per video

+## Discourse

+pyOpenSci also maintains a [public Discourse forum](https://pyopensci.discourse.group/).
+Unlike Slack, which has restricted access, anyone is able to join and participate in Discourse.
+Discourse is a place to announce new packages in our ecosystem, to post memos to the community, as well as to announce meetings and other events.
+We also want the community to use it to ask questions around peer review and packaging.

+At this point in time pyOpenSci has not developed a robust Discourse strategy for community engagement, but continues to discuss the platform and how we would like to use it in our quarterly social media strategy meetings.

+## Zenodo

+Zenodo is a general-purpose research repository where any research output can be shared by its users, where pyOpenSci maintains a [community group](https://zenodo.org/communities/pyopensci?q=&l=list&p=1&s=10&sort=newest).
+When pyOpenSci staff give a presentation, they will update the community group with their talk materials.
+In addition, when community members give presentations, they have the option of adding them to the pyOpenSci Zenodo community group.